- For the University

 Christian has previously worked for a variety of consumer and business-facing organisations including Imperial War Museums, Rail Delivery Group, Avis and Prudential.

-A graduate of the University of Southampton, Christian is a member of the Chartered Institute of Marketing and holds the Institute’s Postgraduate Diploma in Marketing.
+A graduate of the University of Southampton, Christian is a Fellow of the Chartered Institute of Marketing and holds the Institute’s Postgraduate Diploma in Marketing.

 Christian joined Cambridge Enterprise in 2017.